Planting Trees and Shrubs the Right Way

 Packaging determines how to put your new purchase in the ground

 Let’s be honest.
-Who always follows those planting guidelines found in garden books and extension-service bulletins?
+Who always follows those guidelines found in garden books and extension-service bulletins for planting trees and shrubs?
 Whether we’re in a hurry or simply lack the effort, all too often we quickly dig a hole—usually too small—plop in the plant, then kick dirt around it.
 No wonder so many plants never survive their first season.